sshtools/jenny/README.md

 # Jenny

-A lightweight modular Java web application framework based on [Bootlace](https://github.com/sshtoosl/bootlace) and [uHTTP](https://github.com/sshtoosl/uhttpd) that aims to be fast, flexible and fun to use.
+A lightweight modular web application framework for Java based on [Bootlace](https://github.com/sshtoosl/bootlace) and [uHTTP](https://github.com/sshtoosl/uhttpd) that aims to be fast, flexible and fun to use.

 ## Design